Dashboard Member settings

 Organisations can only rely on this condition if they:

-• are a not-for-profit body (eg charities, trade unions, churches other associations if they have a political, philosophical, or religious aim).
+• are a not-for-profit body (eg a charity, trade union, church, or other association with a political, philosophical, or religious aim)

 • are processing special category data as part of their legitimate activities.
-This covers most conduct provided it does not stray outside the purposes and powers set out in the body’s constitution or governing documents.
+This covers most conduct provided it does not stray outside the purposes and powers set out in the organisation’s constitution or governing documents

-• have appropriate safeguards in place (eg restricting data access, applying shorter retention periods, or providing individuals with an opt-out).
+• have appropriate safeguards in place (eg restricting data access, applying shorter retention periods, or providing individuals with an opt-out), and

 The processing relates to personal data that has been made public by the person to whom it relates.
-This condition doesn’t cover all special category data made public - it only covers personal data that the individual themselves has made public.
+This condition doesn’t cover all special category data made public - it only covers personal data that individuals themselves make public.
 Organisations need to be confident that individuals themselves actively chose to make their special category data public and that this was unmistakably a deliberate act on their part (eg blogging about a health condition).

 Further, the data must be ‘manifestly made public’.
 This means that it must realistically be accessible to the public.
 Organisations should ask themselves whether any hypothetical interested member of the public could access this information (not whether it is theoretically available to the public, such as being mentioned in court).